CME & MOC Tests

 ASH designates this enduring material for a maximum of 75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Physicians who participate in this CME activity but are not licensed in the United States are also eligible for AMA PRA Category 1 Credit™.

 To earn these credits, readers must take up to six online tests based on chapters from the book.

 ABIM Maintenance of Certification points

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 75 Medical Knowledge points in the American Board of Internal Medicine’s (ABIM’s) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to the ACCME for the purpose of granting ABIM MOC credit

 This activity meets the American Board of Pathology’s (ABPath’s) Continuing Certification (CC) requirements for Lifelong Learning (CME).

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn up to 75 MOC points in the American Board of Pediatrics (ABPeds) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABPeds MOC credit.

 Claiming CME and ABIM credit

-On June 30, 2019, online access expires.
+On June 30, 2025, online access expires.
 This is also the last date for users to claim credit for this edition.
 For questions about credit, please contact the ASH Education Department at